PIXISREPO/PIXIS-PROJECTS/README.md

 There is only one Project in this repository as of 24th May 2026 and that is for a Volumio 3 instance that shows Album Art and ARTIST-ALBUM-TRACK metadata on a Waveshare 2.8 inch SPI LCD (SKU27579).

+This can be built on a Pixis CB-1 or CB-2 Carrier Board and housed in the Pixis Extruded Aluminium case available from the Pixis Store at https://pixis.uk

 More Projects will appear here soon.